The Bounds of Mediated Communication: Belief-based Approach to Mediation

+In this section, we characterize the feasible distributions of receiver beliefs and sender values under mediation, as well as the sender's maximum payoff.
+We start by defining the interim value correspondence $\mathbf{V}: \D(\W) \rightrightarrows \R$ by

-For every posterior $\mu \in \D(\W)$, the set $\mathbf{V}(\m)$ collects all the possible (expected) sender's payoffs that can be attained by some (potentially mixed) receiver's best response at posterior $\m$.
-By Berge's Theorem, $\BV$ is upper hemi-continuous, compact, convex, and non-empty valued.
-Define the functions $\oV(\m)=\max\BV(\m)$ and $\uV(\m)=\min\BV(\m)$, which are respectively upper and lower semi-continuous.\footnote{See Lemma 17.30 in \cite{aliprantis06}.}
+For every posterior $\mu \in \D(\W)$, the set $\mathbf{V}(\m)$ collects all the possible (expected) sender payoffs that can be attained by some (potentially mixed) best response of the receiver at posterior $\m$.\footnote {It is standard to show that $\mathbf{V}$ is a Kakutani correspondence.
+Alternatively, we can take any Kakutani correspondence $\BV$ as a primitive capturing the set of the sender's continuation values given each posterior.
+This setting is strictly more general than the one presented here, and we will exploit it in Section \ref{ssec:accepta_pareto}.} Define the graph of this correspondence $\Gr(\mathbf{V}) \subseteq \Delta(\W) \times \mathbb{R}$ and the functions $\oV(\m)=\max\BV(\m)$ and $\uV(\m)=\min\BV(\m)$.